dpemmons/typedef/README.md

 # typedef

 Typedef is a statically typed data declaration language, intended for interface definition and generation, data serialization, and string templating.
-It will implement a variation of the FlatBuffers serialization protocol for fast and efficient encoding/decoding with minimal data copying.
+It compiles to C++ (with other languages planned).

 The language is ***in active development***; the gramamr is stabilizing but still incomplete and may change.
 Code generation is very incomplete.